-The Agroecology program, one of the degree options in the Graduate Group in Ecology at UC Davis, seeks students with a particular interest in three major areas of research:
+The Agricultural Ecology program seeks students with a particular interest in three major areas of research:

 - Study of agricultural organisms, populations, communities, and their interactions at a systems level, in order to determine how ecological principles operate in an agricultural context.

 - Comparison of ecological and evolutionary processes in agricultural and natural ecosystems, and use of these comparisons to understand the major similarities and differences between agricultural and natural ecosystems.

 - Combining ecological principles with agronomic practice to manage agricultural systems for sustainable production, improved resource conservation, and minimized environmental impact.